leonormes/retry/README.md

 const policy = new SlaPolicy();
 ```

 As you can see, these patterns are useful for making code reusable and more generic so that one piece of code can be used to solve more problems.
-When the code-base is like this it means getting more done with less lines of code.
+When the code-base is all like this it means getting more done with less lines of code.
 Less lines of code means less places for bugs!

 If this is something you are interested in learning more about I highly recommend [Refactoring Guru](https://refactoring.guru/)